 - Training and development manager

-Those who want to advance in the field and take on positions of more responsibility may consider a master of business administration (MBA).
+Those who want to advance in the field and take on positions of more responsibility might consider earning a Master of Business Administration (MBA).
 This typically requires one to three years of study after the bachelor's program.
-However, the extra time poured into education often pays off with higher incomes; the BLS reported a 2014 mean annual wage of $62,590 for human resources specialists and $114,140 for human resources managers.
+However, the extra time invested in education often pays off with higher incomes.
+The Bureau of Labor Statistics reported a 2014 mean annual wage of $62,590 for human resources specialists and $114,140 for human resources managers.
 Keep in mind that the much higher wages for managers are likely earned by those who have been awarded the master's degree.

 Career Outlook for Human Resources Graduates

 Those who choose to pursue online HR programs might find a robust career outlook upon graduation.
-Employment of human resources specialists is expected to reach eight percent nationwide from 2012 to 2022, while the outlook for human resources managers is more promising, at 13 percent during that same time period.
+Employment of human resources specialists is expected to grow five percent nationwide from 2014 to 2024, while the outlook for human resources managers is more promising, at nine percent during that same time period.
 Job growth, just like salaries, can be very dependent upon geographical location.

 There are several related occupations that human resource degree graduates might choose to pursue, including those listed below: